phossa2/di/README.md

 - <a name="decorate"></a>**Object decorating**

-  *Object decorating* is to apply decorating changes (run methods etc.) right after the instantiation of a service instance.
+  *Object decorating* is to apply decorating changes (executing methods etc.) right after the instantiation of a service instance.

   - Decorating methods for *individual instance* only